Lancey Foux: 2021–2026: First Degree, LIVE.EVIL, Life in Hell, BACK2DATRAP, FIRST DEGREE: 2ND CHARGE & THE TIME OF OUR LIVES

-In January 2021, Lancey Foux released the second promotional single for his upcoming album, titled Steelo Flow.
-One month later, Lancey Foux released another single titled DONT TALK, which was the lead single for his Mixtape FIRST DEGREE.
+In January 2021, Lancey Foux released the second promotional single for his upcoming album, titled "Steelo Flow".
+One month later, Lancey Foux released another single titled "DONT TALK", which was the lead single for his mixtape FIRST DEGREE.

-In November 2021, Omal released a mixtape titled LIVE.EVIL.
-The project received two features by American rappers Lil Yachty on the third track OUTTAMYMIND! and 24kGoldn on the last track BIG SWAG.
+In November 2021, Foux released a mixtape titled LIVE.EVIL.
+The project received two features from American rappers Lil Yachty on the third track "OUTTAMYMIND!" and 24kGoldn on the last track "BIG SWAG".

-2022: Life in Hell

-In January 2022, Omal modelled for Matthew M Williams's brand 1017 ALYX 9SM in Milan, Italy.
+In January 2022, Foux modelled for Matthew M Williams's brand 1017 ALYX 9SM in Milan, Italy.
+He released his sixth studio album, LIFE IN HELL, on 28 October 2022.
+It featured the hit single, "LANCEY OR LANCEY", which sparked a viral TikTok trend in summer 2023.

-2023-present: BACK2DATRAP

-On 8 September 2023 Omal released his third mixtape BACK2DATRAP.
+On 8 September 2023 Foux released his third mixtape BACK2DATRAP, a collaborative effort with British producer Bally and a sole feature from Sexyy Red on the lead single "MMM HMM".

-In 2024, Omal hooked up with New Zealand producer 9lives on the song "ABU DHABI".
+In 2024, Foux collaborated with New Zealand producer 9lives on the song ABU DHABI.

-In November 2024, he released a collaborative mixtape with British rappers Fimiguerrero and KSI titled "CONGLOMERATE".

-Personal life

-Omal dated British model Leomie Anderson from 2016 to 2023.
-He is a fan of the football club Manchester City.
+On 8 November 2024, he released a collaborative mixtape with British rappers Fimiguerrero and Len titled CONGLOMERATE.
+The mixtape was released via Sincere’s Lizzy Records and peaked at #23 on the UK Albums Chart, a first for all three acts.
+Lancey has later stated feeling of being more of an “executive producer” of Conglomerate rather than just a joint artist in his interview with Niall Smith for NME, saying he “only has vocals on five tracks”.

+On 26 February 2026, he released the album FIRST DEGREE: 2ND CHARGE.

+On 28 August 2026, he released the album THE TIME OF OUR LIVES.